Corgi Breed Guide

 Corgis only need a bath once a month, max - they can easily go for two months without.
 Corgis have waterproof coats that are full of beneficial oils, and washing too often can strip these away.
 This could potentially lead to skin problems and excess shedding.

-File or clip your Corgi's nails once every 3–4 weeks, and take time to check their eyes for gunky build-ups.
+File or clip your Corgi's nails once every 3 to 4 weeks, and take time to check their eyes for gunky build-ups.

 - The word 'Corgi' is Welsh for 'dwarf dog' - with 'cor' meaning 'dwarf' and 'gi' meaning 'dog'.